Residential Care

 Residential care is long-term care given to adults in a residential setting rather than the person's home.

 Residential care provides accommodation, meals, leisure activities, personal care and emotional support for those who are unable to manage at home.
-It does not include nursing care.
+Nusing care provides all this, and also support with health needs from nurses.

 • your social worker or care manager